studiowangfei/BitcoinViz/README.md

 # BitcoinViz
-The new project under way
-a lot of fun I promise
+The new project under way and there will be a lot of fun I promise